jammin-ben/platy-mcplatformer/README.md

 #platy-mcplatformer
-Our platformer!!!
+Our platformer!

 A group of friends making a game, that will hopefully be fun.
-If not, at least we learned something.
-Hopefully.
+And if not fun,hopefully we learned something